MicrosoftDocs/customer-voice/cv-docs/forms-pro-transition.md

 ---
 title: "Transition from Forms Pro | MicrosoftDocs"
-description: "Learn what data is migrated when you transition from Forms Pro to Dynamics 365 Customer Voice." ms.date: 10/30/2020 ms.service: dynamics-365-customervoice ms.topic: article
+description: "Use this topic to learn what data is migrated when you transition from Forms Pro to Dynamics 365 Customer Voice." ms.date: 10/30/2020 ms.service: dynamics-365-customervoice ms.topic: article